Robert H. Smith (philanthropist): Education and medicine

-The Charles E. Smith Athletic Center at George Washington University is named in his father's honor.
+In February 2008, he donated $10 million to renovate the Charles E. Smith Center at George Washington University, which is named in his father's honor.

-Smith's contributions to Johns Hopkins Hospital allowed for the construction of a new research and surgical building for the Wilmer Eye Institute.
+Smith's contributions to Johns Hopkins Hospital funded the construction of a new research and surgical building for the Wilmer Ophthalmological Institute, which opened in June 2009.

+The Robert H. Smith Faculty of Agriculture, Food and Environment at Hebrew University of Jerusalem was named for him due to his support.

 Historic preservation efforts

 Smith's donations help fund the Robert H. & Clarice Smith Auditorium at George Washington's Mount Vernon Estate and Gardens.

-Smith donated to fund the visitor's center at Thomas Jefferson's Monticello.
-The Thomas Jefferson Foundation renamed its International Center for Jefferson Studies the Robert H. Smith International Center for Jefferson Studies after Smith endowed the Center in 2004.
+Smith donated to fund the visitor center at Thomas Jefferson's Monticello.
+The Thomas Jefferson Foundation renamed its International Center for Jefferson Studies the Robert H. Smith International Center for Jefferson Studies after Smith endowed the Center with a $15 million gift in 2004.

 In 2008, Smith donated $7 million of the $15 million cost to renovate President Lincoln's Cottage at the Soldiers' Home.

-On November 3, 2007, the National Society of Madison Family Descendants awarded the Madison Family Cup to Robert H. Smith for his extraordinary contributions to James Madison’s legacy and the preservation and development of Montpelier.
+In November 2007, the National Society of Madison Family Descendants awarded the Madison Family Cup to Robert H. Smith for his extraordinary contributions to James Madison’s legacy and the preservation and development of Montpelier.

 Smith collected European paintings before donating his collection to the National Gallery of Art.
 Smith served as President of the gallery between 1993 and 2003, during which the museum expanded significantly.

-Jewish causes

-Smith's family also gave charitably to several Jewish communal causes in the greater Washington, D.C., area, including the Charles E. Smith Life Communities, a senior housing and elder care campus in Rockville, Maryland, and the Charles E. Smith Jewish Day School, also in Rockville.
-Both organizations are named for Smith's father.